-26. A date for the Case Management Conference will be fixed at the Early Directions Hearing.

-27. The function of the Case Management Conference is to ensure that the proceedings are prepared for trial in a manner which is just, expeditious and likely to minimise the costs of the proceedings.
-It affords an opportunity for the Court to identify the issues of both fact and law which are actually in dispute and thereby prescribe the best means by which the disputes can be resolved.

-28. All parties and all key persons are required to attend Case Management Conferences, including Counsel with carriage of the case, together with Senior Counsel (if instructed, and if possible), the solicitor with carriage of the case and the client.

-29. Not less than seven days before the Case Management Conference, the plaintiff or petitioner or applicant shall file, by noon, and serve in hard copy and electronically the following documents:
+- 30. A date for the Case Management Conference will be fixed at the Early Directions Hearing. - 31.
+The function of the Case Management Conference is to ensure that the proceedings are prepared for trial in a manner which is just, expeditious and likely to minimise the costs of the proceedings.
+It affords an opportunity for the court to identify the issues of both fact and law which are actually in dispute and thereby prescribe the best means by which the disputes can be resolved. - 32.
+Case Management Conferences will normally be hybrid hearings which all parties and all key persons are required to attend.
+Counsel with carriage of the case, together with Senior Counsel (if instructed, and if possible), should appear in person in court, and the solicitor with carriage of the case along with the client, may appear remotely if required. - 33.
+Not less than seven days before the Case Management Conference, the plaintiff or petitioner or applicant shall by noon complete the relevant sections of Form COM1 and upload it to BOX, together with the following documents which also must be served in hard copy and electronically: